 I always buy my girls new matching Christmas dresses to wear to church at Christmas.
 I used to always get them in October with coupons I would get for my eldest’s birthday, but now that she is a teenager that’s a bit more difficult.
 This year I have two dresses already, but haven’t found a good one for my other daughter yet.
 Because I wasn’t planning ahead enough with this—it’s been harder now that I try to match them without matching exactly.

 There are plenty of other things you can plan ahead, depending on your own traditions and schedule.
 It’s good to make some goals for the holidays sometime in September and do one or two things each week so that you are totally prepared.
 I include Halloween and Thanksgiving in this planning, too.
 It’s a busy time of year!

 I used to go completely over the top and over budget every year for Christmas.
 This was no good for several reasons, but the main one was that I was spending too much time dealing with gifts and not enough time with my family creating memories.

 Nowadays, I have my children fill out their wish lists in four categories: Something I want, Something I need, Something to wear, and Something to read.

 To get a printable download of the list, click here: Christmas List Printable

-Not only does this help me and The Maestro to focus on what’s important during Christmas time (not to mention save some money!), it helps the girls to also focus on what’s important.
+Not only does this help me and my husband to focus on what’s important during Christmas time (not to mention save some money!), it helps the girls to also focus on what’s important.
 They know they will only have four gifts under the tree from us.
 Actually, three.
 The “something I want” is usually from Santa Claus, though I have also downplayed Santa a LOT in the past few years.